insolar/insolar/docs/source/architecture.rst

 Static Roles
 ~~~~~~~~~~~~

 The node’s static role defines what kind of resource and functionality are delivered by that node to the network, and how the network uses such nodes.
-The network recognizes four static role categories:
+The network recognizes four static role categories with their respective functions:

-* :ref:`virtual <virtual>` -- performs calculations;
+* :ref:`Virtual nodes <virtual>` perform calculations.
-* :ref:`light material <light_material>` -- performs short-term data storage and network trafficking;
+* :ref:`Light material nodes <light_material>` perform short-term data storage and network trafficking.
-* :ref:`heavy material <heavy_material>` -- performs long-term data storage;
+* :ref:`Heavy material nodes <heavy_material>` perform long-term data storage.
-* :ref:`neutral <neutral>` -- participates in the network consensus (not in the workload distribution) and has at least one utility role.
+* :ref:`Neutral nodes <neutral>` participate in the network consensus (not in the workload distribution) and have at least one utility role.

 Static role correlates with the type of resource the node can provide to the cloud, and is a part of the :ref:`omni-scaling <omni_scaling>` feature of the Insolar Platform.
 All static role categories are detailed below.

 .. _neutral:

-Neutral nodes
+Neutral Nodes
 ^^^^^^^^^^^^^

 Neutral nodes participate in the :ref:`network consensus <network_consensus>` but do not receive any workload automatically distributed by the Insolar network.
 Neutral nodes serve particular functions: